R. M. Babu Murugavel

 R. M. Babu Murugavel is an Indian politician and a member of the 14th Tamil Nadu Legislative Assembly from the Arni constituency.
 He represented the Desiya Murpokku Dravidar Kazhagam party.

 The elections of 2016 resulted in his constituency being won by S. Sevoor Ramachandran.
+He is currently under Edapadi Palaniswamy's AIADMK as Advocate wing State joint secretary, the party’s official spokesman and a member of the legal advisory committee.